dianakorka/Data-Science-in-R/Report_1/Project_report1.md

   theme_classic()
 ```

-    ## Warning: Removed 106 rows containing missing values (geom_point).

 ![](Project_report1_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 ## Part 3

-Create a bar plot showing the number of properties by postcode.
-Is this
+I create a bar plot showing the number of properties by postcode.
+Is
-agency more “active” in certain areas?
+this agency more “active” in certain areas?

 ``` r
 data %>%